matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 #####  Geographic Redundancy
+The lifetime of a hard-drive varies from three months to five years.
+If you only have one hard drive and it breaks down, data recovery is very costly, and can be catastrophic.
+As a rule of thumb: **One copy is no copy.
+Save three copies of your data on at least two mediums (e.g. hard drive, server, LTO tape, flash drive, cloud) and in at least two geographic locations.**

+There are several reasons for maintaining duplicate copies of files, such as ensuring high availability and the ability to recover from a disaster situation or accidental modification or deletion.
+The type of storage you choose for copies of your data will depend on how quickly you will need to access the data should you lose the primary copy.
+If speed is important, this will normally require an exact duplicate of the primary infrastructure at an off site location, with an equivalent connection to the outside world or access points.
+This infrastructure would contain a complete and up to date copy of your entire collection.

+When maintaining a copy of data for disaster recovery purposes (for instance, in the event of fire, flood, or earthquake), the goal is simply to be able to retrieve, rebuild, and access your data.
+Within reason, ease of access is not a priority.
+An LTO tape stored off-site is one example of a suitable medium for a disaster recovery backup.
+There are many storage options that will support geographic redundancy.
+The right option for you will depend on your budget and the size of your collection.

 Hardware: potential options (2016)

 * 0 to 5TB in the next 5 years and small budget -RAID 1